pagkly/Zed/Investopedia3/Why Bank Reserves Matter.md

 ## How Bank Reserves Work

 Bank reserves are essentially an antidote to panic.
-The Federal Reserve obliges banks to hold a certain amount of cash in reserve so that they never run short and have to refuse a customer's withdrawal, possibly triggering a [bank run](https://www.investopedia.com/terms/b/bankrun.asp).
+The Federal Reserve obliges banks to hold a certain amount of cash in reserve so that they never run short and have to refuse a customer's withdrawal, possibly triggering a [[bank run]](https://www.investopedia.com/terms/b/bankrun.asp).

 ### Key Takeaways